Utah Valley Wolverines

-The Utah Valley Wolverines represent Utah Valley University in NCAA DI collegiate athletics and sponsor 16 sporting programs.
+The Utah Valley Wolverines represent Utah Valley University in NCAA Division I collegiate athletics and sponsor 16 sporting programs.
 The Wolverines participate in the Western Athletic Conference.
 The school mascot is the Wolverine, and the colors are green and white.
-The UVU student section is called The Den.
-A name change from The Mawl, the student section's previous name, was enacted in 2017.
-All UVU students can get their Den pass, which includes free admission to all athletic events.
+Since 2017, the UVU student section is called The Den, having previously been referred to as The Mawl.

 Conference affiliation

-The Wolverines joined the Great West Conference in 2008.
-Utah Valley State College was originally a member of the NJCAA and moved to NCAA Division I in 2003.
-The school became Utah Valley University in 2008 and a full Division I member in the 2009–10 season following a five-year transition period as a Division I independent.
-They have won the GWC Commissioner's Cup each year they have competed in the conference.
+Utah Valley State College was originally a member of the NJCAA and moved to NCAA Division I athletics in 2003.
+Utah Valley is the only school in NCAA history to move directly from the NJCAA to Division I. The school joined the Great West Conference in 2008 and was renamed to Utah Valley University in the same year.
+The Wolverines became a full Division I member in the 2009–10 season following a five-year transition period as a Division I independent.

+They won the GWC Commissioner's Cup each year they have competed in the conference.
 Each year the Cup is awarded to the institution that performed best overall in GWC-sponsored sports.
 They joined the Western Athletic Conference July 1, 2013.

 UVU officially accepted an invitation to join the Western Athletic Conference in all sports (with the exception of wrestling) on October 9, 2012.
 They became a full member on July 1, 2013, and began WAC play in the 2013–14 school year.
 With this move, UVU also added men's soccer in 2014.
 The school's wrestling team remained a member of the Western Wrestling Conference (WWC) through the 2014–15 school year.
 The WWC then disbanded when all of its members accepted an offer of single-sport membership in the Big 12 Conference.

+In March 2025, both UVU and fellow WAC conference member California Baptist received an invitation to join the Big West Conference beginning in the 2026–27 academic year.